joelim01/joelim01.github.io/_posts/2017-01-27-binary_trees.markdown

 <img src="https://dl.dropboxusercontent.com/u/455813290/Blog%20Images/1-27-17/BalancedSortedBinary.png" alt="BinaryTree" style="width: 300px;"/>

+The rules here:
-The rules here are that each node may have 2 child nodes.
-Values less than the root value are placed to the left and values greater than root are placed on the right.
+1) Each node may have 0,1 or 2 child nodes.
+2) Nodes with values less than the root value are placed to the left and values greater than root are placed on the right.
+3) Balance is maintained by keeping the height of the tree (the depth of the leaves) within the same level, or no more than 1 index apart.

 As you might imagine, this speeds up searching for values in the sorted tree over a brute force sequential array search ie: